RaudoR/binary_trees/README.md

 # Binary Trees
-A binary tree is a rooted tree that is also an ordered in which every node has at most two children.
+A binary tree is a rooted tree that is also an ordered in which every node has at most two children
 ## Description
 This project consists of:
 - What is a binary tree